ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-model.md

 |};
 ```

-In first record, `Car`, the `EntityType` field `owner` is taken as the owner in the 1-1 relationship and will include the foreign key of the second record, `User`.
+In the first record (`Car`), the `EntityType` field `owner` is taken as the owner in the 1-1 relationship and will include the foreign key of the second record (`User`).

 The default foreign key field name will be `ownerId` in the `Car` table, which refers to the identity field of the `User` table by default.

 ### One-to-Many (1-n)

-A 1-n relationship is defined by a field of type `EntityType` in one entity and `EntityType[]` in the other.
-For example consider Car and User entities assume that a car can have only one owner and a user can own multiple cars.
+A 1-n relationship is defined by a field of the `EntityType` in one entity and `EntityType[]` in the other.
+For example, consider the `Car` and `User` entities.
+Assume that a car can have only one owner and a user can own multiple cars.

 ```ballerina
 type Car record {|